About Scott

 Biography

-Scott was born in reared in Michigan where he grew up in a Christian family, attended church regularly, and received his early education in Christian schools.
+Scott was born and reared in Michigan where he grew up in a Christian family, attended church regularly, and received his early education in Christian schools.
 Scott began piano lessons in second grade, trombone lessons in fifth grade, and voice lessons in Junior High, giving him an early love for music, especially in the local church.

 At age 13 Scott repented of his sins and surrendered his life to Christ in faith.
 During his high school years he gained a deeper love for local church ministry and especially the study of theology and philosophy.